bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ## Current Customer API

-Your application's client ID must be included in the request to the Current Customer API to receive a response.
+Your application's client ID must be included in the Current Customer API request to receive a response.
 For details, see [Current Customer API](https://developer.bigcommerce.com/api-docs/customers/current-customer-api).